prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 ![Carbide Air 540](/img/case/carbide-air-540.png){: .img-middle}

-If you're interested in building a gaming PC, it is imperative that you choose the right case.
+If you're interested in building a gaming PC, it is imperative that you choose the [right case](https://www.computercaselab.com/what-makes-a-computer-case-the-best-for-gaming/){: target="_blank"}.
 Of course, that's easier said than done.

 In an effort to aid those new to building gaming computers, I've created this guide to help you understand everything you need to know when it comes to selecting the best ATX case.